-West Bengal elections: Mamata Banerjee begins dharna to protest against EC’s 24-hour campaign ban
+Bengal polls: Mamata Banerjee stages dharna in Kolkata to protest against EC’s 24-hour campaign ban

 Shiv Sena MP Sanjay Raut alleged that the ban was imposed at the behest of the BJP, while DMK’s Stalin asked the EC to ensure a level playing field for all.

-West Bengal Chief Minister Mamata Banerjee on Tuesday staged a dharna at Gandhi Murti in Kolkata to protest against the Election Commission’s order barring her from campaigning for 24 hours, reported the Hindustan Times.
+West Bengal Chief Minister Mamata Banerjee on Tuesday staged a dharna at Gandhi Murti in Kolkata to protest against the Election Commission’s order barring her from campaigning for 24 hours, reported ANI.

 The poll panel had imposed the ban on Monday, accusing the chief minister of violating the Model Code of Conduct with her comments allegedly asking voters to attack central security forces and for appealing to Muslims to vote against the Bharatiya Janata Party.
 Banerjee had then announced the dharna to protest against the poll panel’s “undemocratic and unconstitutional decision”.